aumpierre-unb/InternalFluidFlow.jl/instructions.md

 ``(@v1.8) pkg> add "https://github.com/aumpierre-unb/InternalFluidFlow.jl"``

+### The InternalFluidFlow

-The internal Fluid Flow module has seven functions.
+InternalFluidFlow module has seven functions.

 All functions have an optional input argument with default value *false*.
 If it is given as *true*,